opcecco/simple65py/README.md

 .INCLUDE "filename"
 ```

-Includes the specified file and parse it as assembly code.
+Includes the specified file and parses it as assembly code.

 ### .INCBIN (Include binary)